Carers Winter Checklist: Protect Your Health This Winter - Surewise

-In this guide, we’ve created an eight point winter checklist for carers to help you provide better care, as well as staying healthy and looking after your own well-being.
+In this guide, we’ve created an eleven-point winter checklist for carers to help you provide better care, as well as stay healthy and look after your own well-being.

 The flu virus kills 11,000 people (and hospitalises even more) every year.
 Protect yourself and the person you care for by getting yourself booked in, whether you’re a paid carer, PA, or unpaid carer.

-The flu jab is free on the NHS for anyone receiving the Carer’s Allowance, at your local GP, pharmacies and some hospitals.
-You will also be eligible if you are the primary carer for someone that’s otherwise unable to look after themselves.
+You will also be eligible if you are the primary carer for someone who’s otherwise unable to look after themselves.

-If you will be spending time outdoors or going from one house to another, it’s important to keep yourself warm.
-This is especially important this year as many people are refraining from turning the heating on as often in order to keep cost down amidst the cost of living crisis.
+This is especially important this year as many people are refraining from turning the heating on as often in order to keep costs down amidst the cost of living crisis.

 A few handy tips for staying wrapped up warm include wearing several loose layers of clothing.
 This is generally more effective than one big chunky layer as the trapped air in between the layers helps keep you warm while wicking away sweat.